hibatos/servicenow-tools/simple_table_navigation/README.md

 ## Bugs
 ### Only V1
+#### update of module list failing
 If the table list property is updated it might not reload the modules, it might require updating it again.
 You can also run the following code as a background script
 ```
 new SimpleTableNavigationUtils().reloadTables()
 ```
+### Long runtime on configuration
+If too many tables are added to the table list, the user session will freeze for up to 5 minutes for 4000 tables, caused by the reload business rule.